-Backlink outreach is one of the most resource-heavy link-building methods, and one of the most misunderstood.
+Link building outreach is one of the core SEO processes for earning relevant backlinks through direct communication with site owners, editors, and bloggers.
 Done properly, it turns relevant websites into long-term link partners and converts content into measurable SEO growth.
 Done poorly, it burns domains, damages brand reputation, and wastes weeks of effort.

 This guide walks through how to approach outreach strategically: who to contact, what to pitch, how to follow up, and how to turn replies into real placements.